abbasjdev/abbasjdev/README.md

 Google Data Analytics and Data Analysis with R Programming certifications.

 📈 Let’s Collaborate!
-I’m passionate about solving complex problems and building tools that empower teams to exceed their goals.
+I solve complex problems and build tools that empower teams to exceed their goals.
 Feel free to connect with me or explore my repositories to see my projects in action.

 ---